yuryhalubets7/MultiModuleCryptoApp/README.md

 # Multi-module example

-This multi-module project shows how to properly use the main modern architectural patterns: SOLID, Clean Architecture.
+This multi-module project shows how to properly use Clean Architecture.
 It was developed to train interns and explain to them the main tools in development: ui, di, multi-module, testing and project build process.

 ## Stack